-2013 £m 2012 £ lm Half year Half year Full year Pension cost - (charge) credit to income statement Current service cost (14) (15) (29) Past service cost: Exceptional discretionary pension increase for PSPS in 2012 ^{note(i)} - (106) (106) Other (3) Administration cost paid out by the schemes (2) (2) (3) Net interest on net defined benefit liability (asset) - economic basis 24 35 69 Total credit (charge) without the effect of IFRIC 14 5 (88) (69) Effect of the application of IFRIC 14 (18) 70 39 Pension cost - economic basistable above and note (ii) (13) (18) (30) Adjustment for investments in Prudential insurance policies note(iv) (7) (6) (8) Pension cost - IAS 19 basis (pre-tax and pre-allocation to PAC with-profits fund) (20) (24) (38) Actuarial and other gains and losses - other comprehensive income Return on the scheme assets less amount included in interest income (304) (81) (131) Gains (losses) on changes of assumptions for plan liabilities 27 10 (273) Experience losses on scheme liabilities (1) (4) (4) Total charge without the effect of IFRIC 14 (278) (75) (408) Effect of the application of IFRIC 14 207 288 558 Actuarial and other gains and losses - economic basis table above and notes (iii),(v) (71) 213 150 Adjustment for investments in Prudential insurance policies notes (iv),(v) 4 (1) (5) Actuarial and other gains and losses - IAS 19 basis (pre-tax and pre-allocation to PAC with-profits fund) note(v) (67) 212 145
+2013 £m 2012 £ m - Half year Half year Full year Pension cost -credit (charge) to income statement Current service cost (14) (15) (29) Past service cost: Exceptional discretionary pension increase for PSPS in 2012 ^{note (1)} - (106) (106) Other (3) - - Administration cost paid out by the schemes (2) (2) (3) Net interest on net defined benefit liability (asset) - economic basis 24 35 69 Total credit (charge) without the effect of IFRIC 14 5 (88) (69) Effect of the application of IFRIC 14 (18) 70 39 Pension cost - economic basis ^{table above and note (ii)} (13) (18) (30) Adjustment for investments in Prudential insurance policies note (iv) (7) (6) (8) Pension cost - IAS 19 basis (pre-tax and pre-allocation to PAC with-profits fund) (20) (24) (38) Actuarial and other gains and losses- Other Comprehensive Income Return on the scheme assets less amount included in interest income (304) (81) (131) Gains (losses) on changes of assumptions for plan liabilities 27 ' 1Ó (273) Experience losses on scheme liabilities (1) (4) (4) Total charge without the effect of IFRIC 14 (278) (75) (408) Effect of the application of IFRIC 14 207 288 558 Actuarial gains and losses - economic basis table above and notes (iii), (v) (71) 213 150 Adjustment for investments in Prudential insurance policies notes (iv), (v) 4 (1) (5) Actuarial and other gains and losses - IAS 19 basis (pre-tax and pre-allocation to PAC with-profits fund) notes (v) (67) 212 145

-^{} The presentation of the 2012 comparatives in the table above has been altered for the application of the amended IAS 19 principally for the presentation of actuarial gains and losses in other comprehensive income rather than the income statement as described in note B.
+The presentation of the 2012 comparatives in the table above has been altered for the application of the amended IAS 19 principally for the presentation of actuarial gains and losses in other comprehensive income rather than the income statement as described in note B.

-- (i) Exceptional discretionary pension increase for PSPS in 2012 - During the first half of 2012, an exceptional discretionary increase to pensions in payment of PSPS was awarded which resulted in a past service cost of £106 million.
-As the PSPS scheme surplus is substantially not recognised for accounting purposes, this item had no impact on the Group's results.
-Consistent with the derecognition of a substantial portion of the Company's interest in the underlying IAS 19 surplus of PSPS, the charge to operating - (ii) Consistent with the derecognition of a substantial portion of the Company's interest in the underlying IAS19 surplus of PSPS, the charge to operating profit based on longer-term investment returns for PSPS reflects the cash cost of contributions for ongoing service of active members and expenses (30 June 2013: £6 million; 30 June 2012: £10 million; 31 December 2012: £17 million). - $(iii) \quad \text{The net (charge) credit for actuarial and other gains and losses is recorded within the statement of other comprehensive income.}$ - The half year 2013 actuarial losses without the effect of IFRIC 14 primarily reflect the investment return of PSPS being lower than the interest income included in the pension cost.
-After the derecognition of a substantial portion of PSPS surplus under IFRIC 14, the actuarial losses primarily reflect the impact of assumption changes on the other schemes' liabilities and the movement in the amount of surplus recognised in PSPS as described above. - $(iv) \quad \text{The adjustments for investments in Prudential insurance policies are consolidation adjustments with no impact to operating results.}$ - (v) The amounts for actuarial and other gains and losses presented within the condensed consolidated statement of comprehensive income comprise the following:
+- (i) Exceptional discretionary pension increase for PSPS in 2012

+During the first half of 2012, an exceptional discretionary increase to pensions in payment of PSPS was awarded which resulted in a past service cost of £106 million.
+As the PSPS scheme surplus is substantially not recognised for accounting purposes, this item had no impact on the Group's results. - (ii) Consistent with the derecognition of a substantial portion of the Company's interest in the underlying IAS 19 surplus of PSPS, the charge to operating profit based on longer-term investment returns for PSPS reflects the cash cost of contributions for ongoing service of active members and expenses (30 June 2013: £6 million; 30 June 2012: £10 million; 31 December 2012: £17 million). - (iii) The net (charge) credit for actuarial and other gains and losses is recorded within the statement of other comprehensive income. - The half year 2013 actuarial losses without the effect of IFRIC 14 primarily reflect the investment return of PSPS being lower than the interest income included in the pension cost.
+After the derecognition of a substantial portion of PSPS surplus under IFRIC 14, the actuarial losses primarily reflect the impact of assumption changes on the other schemes' liabilities and the movement in the amount of surplus recognised in PSPS as described above. - (iv) The adjustments for investments in Prudential insurance policies are consolidation adjustments with no impact to operating results.

+(v) The amounts for actuarial and other gains and losses presented within the condensed consolidated statement of comprehensive income comprise the following: